 I began a daily journaling and affirmation practice, and I committed to making the most of each day.
 Then I discovered the career of my dreams, and I focused so intently on developing as an individual that I forgot about looking for another person.
 After only the first month of practicing this lifestyle, I no longer needed a woman to feel whole.

 By focusing on my single self over the past few years, I’ve identified and satisfied the needs that had sent me scrambling for lover after lover.
 Now I find security in knowing myself, in constantly improving myself, and in helping others to succeed in life and love.
 Because I committed to being secure in myself, I’m a whole person, and I’ve achieved greater success than I thought possible.

-I found my success, my happiness, and myself.
 And I want the same for you.

 3 Steps for Massive Self-Improvement In Your Solo Year